-Housing associations, sometimes called "voluntary housing associations" or "voluntary housing", are independent non-profit making organisations that provide rented housing for people who cannot afford to buy their own homes or special groups, such as older people or homeless people.
+Housing associations provide rented accommodation in the form of social housing for people who cannot afford to buy their own homes or special groups, such as older people or homeless people.

-Voluntary housing associations are usually formed to relieve a local housing need.
-Many of these voluntary associations are established by existing caring/voluntary associations that provide services to special needs groups such as older people or people with disabilities.
-A marked feature of the voluntary housing sector is that many associations also offer non-housing services such as group meals, social activities and welfare advice.
+Some housing associations are established by existing caring/voluntary associations that provide services to special needs groups such as older people or people with disabilities.
+Many associations also offer non-housing services such as group meals, social activities and welfare advice.

 Home-ownership co-operatives are a particular form of housing association, in which tenants share responsibility for the management and upkeep of their homes.